Challengers of the Unknown: 1996 series (volume 3)

-The 1996 series was originally conceived as the basis for a television series that never came about, as writer Steven Grant revealed in 2000:
+The 1996 series was originally conceived as the basis for a television series that never materialized.
+Writer Steven Grant revealed in 2000:

 COTU (as I took to calling it, to distinguish it from the Jack Kirby's original Challengers of the Unknown, nicknamed "The Challs") actually started a year earlier, when I was brought in to create a new COTU for a TV pitch DC wanted to make to Warners.
 Yes, it can now be told, and I freely admit, that we threw out the original team because, Space Cowboys aside, trying to pitch a concept built around four aging white guys to a TV market focused on a youth audience and pushing a veneer of multiculturalism (plenty of activist groups argue it's a pretty thin, even invisible, veneer, and they make a good case) would have been flat-out stupid, a waste of everyone's time and money.
 So: out with Ace, Rocky, Red and Prof; in with Brenda, Kenn, Marlon and Clay.

-This team investigated paranormal disturbances across America as they were hunted by Saxon, a mystical being who also survived the plane crash that led to the team's formation.
-Though the series was generally unrelated to superhero conventions and the broader DC Universe, the group participated in the Superman storyline Millennium Giants and later have original Challengers member Rocky Davis as a mentor.
+This team investigates paranormal disturbances across America as they are hunted by Saxon, a mystical being who also survived the plane crash that led to the team's formation.
+Though the series is generally unrelated to superhero conventions and the broader DC Universe, the group participated in the Superman storyline Millennium Giants and later had original Challengers member Rocky Davis as a mentor.
 After the comic was canceled, the characters did not appear in any comics until 2011's New 52 event that rebooted all DC Comics titles.
 When the Challengers appear in this new comic universe, it includes characters from the original and 1990s versions.